 The Annual Meeting will officially begin with the Opening Ceremonies and this year’s Howard Steel Lecture, presented by Michael Smerconish.
 The evening will include an introduction of the SRS officers.
 All delegates and registered guests are invited and encourage to attend the Opening Ceremonies.
 Following the Opening Ceremonies, we will move to a hosted reception featuring heavy hors d’oeuvres, cocktails, and plenty of lively conversations and reunions with colleagues and friends.

-The Welcome Reception is supported, in part, by grants from NuVasive and Zimmer Biomet
+The Welcome Reception is supported, in part, by grants from Medtronic, NuVasive and Zimmer Biomet

 Friday, September 8, 2017

-The 52nd Annual Meeting & Course will culminate with a formal platted dinner at the National Constitution Center in historic Philadelphia.
+The 52nd Annual Meeting & Course will culminate with a farewell reception at the National Constitution Center in historic Philadelphia.
 The National Constitution Center offers breathtaking birds-eye view of Philadelphia’s historic landmarks.
-Farewell Banquet attendees will also be able to visit the museum’s popular attractions including the Signer’s Hall and The Story of We The People which celebrates the Unites States’ Constitution’s legacy of freedom with a rotating collection of rare artifacts.
+Farewell Reception attendees will also be able to visit the museum’s popular attractions including the Signer’s Hall and The Story of We The People which celebrates the Unites States’ Constitution’s legacy of freedom with a rotating collection of rare artifacts.

 The following tours are available to registered delegates and guests through Stockton & Partners, our partners in Philadelphia.
 All tour reservations must be made directly on the Stockton & Partners’ website, using the link below.
 Any questions regarding registration or tour details should be directed to Stockton & Partners.